Introduction

 Examples include:

-Reducing these sweeteners helps stop IBS stomach problems.
+Reducing these sweeteners can help stop IBS stomach problems.

 Natural fruit sweetness is usually better.